marcogrecopriolo/guglielmo/README.md

 You should use Combined if available, if not, Software in preference to On.

-If you suffer from adjacet station or multipath interference, or weak signal, or poor SNR, you may want to turn off AGC altogether, and set IF (and LNA if available) gain manually.
+If you suffer from adjacet station or multipath interference, or weak signal, or poor SNR, you may want to turn off AGC altogether, and set IF and LNA (if available) gains manually.

 The gains range depends on the device, and may either be in percentiles (with the actual device gains remapped) or the actual device gains.